hlts2/holijp/README.md

 ## Example
 ## Japanese Mode

-List of holidays in 2019 and 11th day in Japanese.
+List of holidays in 2019 and 11th in Japanese.
 ```
 $ holijp -y 2019 -d 11
 +------+-------+-----+------+--------------+